chromium/chromium/content/test/data/attribution_reporting/simulator/README.md

       // Required origin on which the trigger is being registered.
       "destination_origin": "https://destination.example",

+      // Whether the trigger's reporting origin has debug permission for this
+      // event.
+Defaults to false.
+      "debug_permission": true,

       "Attribution-Reporting-Register-Trigger": {
         // Optional list of zero or more event trigger data.